ucl-exoplanets/taurex3/docs/user/taurex/models.rst

 Each region is defined through a separate parameter file listed in ``parfiles``.
 TauREx reads the temperature, chemistry, pressure, and contribution sections from each file and combines the resulting spectra with the optional ``fractions`` list.
-If you provide ``N-1`` fractions, the final fraction is inferred automatically so that the total remains unity.
+For retrievals, provide ``N-1`` fractions rather than ``N`` if you want TauREx to adapt the last region automatically.
+In that case the final fraction is inferred from the remaining weight so that the total remains unity.
+For a complete worked setup, see the multimodel notebook example in :ref:`Examples`.

 Example composite transmission setup::